• Skip to main content

 Permanent Partial Disability (PPD)

-This means that a doctor believes that the injured worker has received maximum benefit from medical treatment and that additional treatment will not provide additional improvement to the permanent injury.
+Maximum medical improvement (MMI) means that a doctor believes that the injured worker has received maximum benefits from medical treatment and that additional treatment will not provide any improvement to the permanent injury.

 Importance of an Arizona workers’ compensation attorney